History of the Singapore Police Force: Early years

 Headed by Europeans and predominantly staffed by Malay and Indian officers, the force had little Chinese representation as the military and policing professionals were traditionally shunned by the Chinese community, which therefore impaired policing efforts amongst the large Chinese populace.
 In 1843, the force consisted of a sitting magistrate doubling as a superintendent, three European constables and an assistant native constable, fourteen officers and 110 policemen.
 With a total strength of no more than 150 men, the force was compelled to avoid direct intervention in these mass acts of violence, or risk almost total annihilation.

 A repeat of this scenario occurred in 1851, when lingering displeasure against Roman Catholic ethnic Chinese erupted into major rioting leaving over 500 Chinese dead.
 The army was called in again, although it involved having to induct Indian convicts into military service almost overnight.
 In 1854, twelve consecutive days of violence sparked by a dispute between the Hokkiens and Teochews disrupted trade.
 This particular incident led to the formation of the military's Singapore Volunteer Corps on 8 July 1854, the earliest predecessor of the Singapore Armed Forces' People's Defence Force today.

 Criminal violence was not merely in the domain of the ethnic Chinese, however.
 Rivalries between Malay princes and communities also often result in acts of violence, which prompted the passing of Singapore's first arms law in March 1823 restricting the right to bear arms to twenty-four of the Malay Sultan's followers.

-Nearly two centuries later, these anti-arms laws continue to be strictly enforced, resulting in a society relatively free from firearms-related criminal offences.
+In the mid-1920s, many Chinese migrants came to Malaya and Singapore.
+Some had links to secret societies.
+Weapons started showing up because firearms were being smuggled into China from Southeast Asian countries, then passed along or brought over by migrants.
+As a result, faction fighting, robberies and murders increased.